neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 No matter how deeply nested `.margin` elements are, they will always have a width equal to 25% _of the ancestor `.container` size_.

-Declaring elements as containers is not free of consequences:
+Declaring elements as containers has consequences:

 - The queryable axes must have _extrinsic_ (or explicit) dimensions set.[^extrinsic]
-- Each container defines a new "containment context," preventing layout flows between containers.
+- Each container defines a new "containment context," preventing layout flows between containers:
   - Subsequent content is forced to clear floating elements in previous containers.
   - CSS counter state[^counter] is reset in each container.